pitis/diff-for-html-text/README.md

 ### To do List

+- [ ] Actually separate blocks correctly on a handful of elements
 - [ ] Add separate option for adding colors
 - [ ] Improve array of html blocks
+- [ ] Work with all html elements
 - [ ] Add Unit Testing (probably jest)
 - [ ] Add Integration Testing
 - [ ] Add Github Actions